Why don't we talk about menopause?

 In our youth-obsessed culture it takes courage for women to speak openly about their experiences and feelings about menopause.
 Why have we built a wall of silence around this important subject?

-As a naturopath specialising in natural treatments for menopause, I can reveal that most women experiencing menopause are fit and active, working full or part time and have children still living at home.
+As a naturopath specialising in natural treatments for menopause and perimenopause, I can reveal that most women experiencing menopause symptoms are fit and active, working full or part time and have children still living at home.
 Menopausal women are vital and beautiful and give a lot of themselves to their families and to their community.

 The word I most often hear associated with menopause is 'embarrassing'.
 We are embarrassed to have a hot flush in a board meeting or while standing in the supermarket.
 We are embarrassed to be stripping off the layers on a winters day or overreacting to a comment made by a colleague.

-If we can find the courage to talk about menopause then there will no need for millions of women to experience embarrassment.
+If we can find the courage to talk about menopause then there will no need for millions of women (50% of the population) to experience embarrassment.
 Let's start a conversation about menopause so that none of our sisters need to feel embarrassed or ashamed of what they are going through!